• Skip to primary navigation

 Brown sugar: I usually make these Biscoff blondie bars with light brown sugar.
 You can use dark brown sugar for a stronger molasses flavor.

 Cookie butter: The creamy cookie butter is the star of this recipe.
-I use Lotus Biscoff cookie butter in this recipe but Speculoos cookie butter also works here.
+I use Lotus Biscoff cookie butter, but any speculoos-style version will work just fine.

 How to Brown Butter